Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Introduction

 Our contributions can be summarized as follows: \begin{itemize} \item \lili{We first use measurements to identify challenges of video streaming in LEO satellite networks.
 We show that it is important to design a handoff strategy considering video performance.
 We also show the importance of throughput prediction in both single-user and multi-user scenarios.}

-\item We develop the first algorithms that jointly manage mobility and adapt video bitrate in LEO satellite networks.
-Our suggested algorithms are based on (i) MPC, and (ii) RL.
+\item We develop the first algorithms that jointly manage mobility and video bitrate in LEO networks.
+Our suggested algorithms are based on Model Predictive Control (MPC) and RL.
 In particular, we develop a \textit{centralized training and distributed inference-based RL algorithm} to explicitly consider the interaction between multiple satellites and ground stations while supporting practical use.

 \item We conduct both trace-driven simulation and testbed experiments.
-Our results show that joint video rate and satellite selection lead to 8.8\% to 62.2\% QoE improvement across different settings.
+Our results show that joint video rate and satellite selection lead to 18\% to 68\% QoE improvement across different settings.

 \end{itemize}